rydn/piccanin/README.md

 # piccanin

-Nodejs and MongoDb enable a content distributer and tracked for use in PPC
+content distributer and tracked for use in PPC

 ## Getting Started
 Install the module with: `make init`